Q: What is Amazon WorkSpaces?

 Q: Does the Amazon WorkSpaces service have maintenance windows?

-Yes.
+A: Yes.
 Amazon WorkSpaces enables maintenance windows for both AlwaysOn and AutoStop WorkSpaces by default.

 For AlwaysOn (monthly) WorkSpaces, the maintenance schedule is controlled by the OS settings on the WorkSpace.
 The default maintenance window is a four-hour period from 00h00 – 04h00 (this time window is based on the time zone settings you have set for your Amazon WorkSpaces) each Sunday morning.
 During this time your WorkSpaces may not be available.